Vivek563/Institute-of-Professional-Studies/README.md

 <img src="https://github.com/Prakhar-Verma39/Institute-of-Professional-Studies-forked-/assets/103757447/90b00c0e-9d72-47b5-924e-d6dbe4ca1daf" style="height: 10%; width:10%;" alt="Icon"/>

-✨ Main Features
+## ✨ Main Features

-🖥️ Responsive
+<p>🖥️ Responsive</p>
-🌈 Color signal
+<p>🌈 Color signal</p>

-### Framework Used
-Bootstrap

 ### Getting Started
 <p>This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.</p>

 ### 📈Usage
-<p>Once installing done go in the index.html page to test the application</p>
+<p>Once installing done go to the index.html page to test the application</p>

 ### 💚Contributing
-<p>Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+<p>Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.</p>

 <ol>
 <li>Fork the Project</li>